SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 ![signal-list-area.png](/img/cse/signal-list-area.png)

-If you click the **Show Related** checkbox, the page updates and also displays any Related Signals or Related Insights
+If you click the **Show Related** checkbox, the page updates and also displays any Related Signals or Related Insights.

 * A *Related Signal* is a Signal that isn’t part of the current Insight (it’s not attached),  but fired on the same Entity as the current Insight’s attached Signals within 7 days of the current Insight’s attached Signals.
 * A *Related Insight* is an Insight that a Related Signal is attached to.